When it comes to the Best GPS Dog Tracking System, it’s clear there are really two types of systems.

 There are two main types of Dog GPS Tracking Systems:

-- Dog GPS Tracking Systems for the everyday owner – these systems more so focus on tracking one pet at home and in the street.
+These systems more so focus on tracking one pet at home and in the street.
 They are usually cheaper

-- Dog GPS Tracking Systems for the advanced owner, professional or hunter – these systems more so focus on tracking one or multiple dogs out in the open or in nature.
+These systems more so focus on tracking one or multiple dogs out in the open or in nature.
 They have expansive maps and advanced tracking metrics compared to the everyday systems.
 They are usually much more expensive

 How Do GPS Dog Tracking Systems Actually Work?